fbpx

 Post-judgment modifications to an alimony ruling can be difficult to obtain.
 You must demonstrate a substantial change in circumstances that could not have been anticipated at the time of initial ruling for a modification to be considered.
 For alimony payments to stop altogether, generally the receiving spouse must be involved in a new supporting relationship – thereby no longer need financial support from you, the payor.

-Alimony payments are intended to last for the duration of the judgment, but there are factors that may impact the arrangement.
-Specifically, if the receiver remarries or begins cohabitating with a new supportive partner, they may no longer be eligible to receive alimony payments.
+Alimony payments are intended to last for the duration of the judgment, but various factors may impact the arrangement.
+One significant factor is if the recipient of alimony remarries or begins cohabitating with a new supportive partner.
+In Florida, cohabitation can be grounds for alimony modification or termination.
+It’s crucial to understand that if the recipient enters a new relationship that provides financial support, they may no longer be eligible to receive alimony payments.

 Child support payments are intended for the benefit of any children resulting from the marriage, whereas alimony is a benefit intended for the spouse.
 Child support obligations are to be used solely for the care of the children, and the amount you may owe can be easily calculated based on your monthly income and the number of children you have.
 Alimony is a separate determination made based on one person’s need and another person’s ability to pay.
 Yes, it is possible that you may have to pay both depending on your circumstances.

-For more answers to your alimony, child support and Florida family law questions, please get in touch with our team at the Vasquez de Lara Law Group.
+For more answers to your alimony, child support and Florida family law questions, please schedule a free consultation with our team at the Vasquez de Lara Law Group.